Laurent9770/KryvexTrading.com/DOMAIN_SETUP.md

 #### **3.1 Access Render Dashboard**
 1. Go to [render.com](https://render.com)
 2. Log into your account
-3. Find your "kryvex-trading-platform" service
+3. Find your "kryvex-frontend" service

 #### **3.2 Add Custom Domains**
 1. Click on your service